deadc0de6/dotdrop/README.md

 # Usage

-If starting fresh, the import function of dotdrop allows to easily and quickly get a running setup.
+If starting fresh, the `import` command of dotdrop allows to easily and quickly get a running setup.

 Install dotdrop on one of your host and then import any dotfiles you want dotdrop to